0atman/noboilerplate/scripts/38-autism.md

     - But this definition troubles me, as I think it can minimise the problems people face by focussing on the advantages and utility of the condition.
     - Normally the utility to your boss, your employment, not to yourself

+Which of these categories you fit in to changes from person to person, situation to situation, day to day and hour to hour
+- But you can help yourself, as I did, by
+	- learning about yourself
+	- and testing coping mechanisms.
 ---

 ### "Superpowers"?